Top 10 Spell and Trap Destroyers in Yu-Gi-Oh

 - After attacking, it can destroy a spell or trap

 Using ATK boosters or cards like Safe Zone, make sure Engineer lives through its battles to repeatedly destroy your opponent's hidden tricks.
-Engineer also helps fusion summon monstrous creatures like Chaos Ancient Gear Giant.
-But if you're searching for a similar monster that doesn't demand a tribute to normal summon, consider Amazoness Sage in the thumbnail above.
+Engineer also helps fusion summon monstrous creatures like Chaos Ancient Gear Giant, but if you're searching for a similar monster that doesn't demand a tribute to normal summon, consider Amazoness Sage (seen in the above thumbnail).

 7. Breaker the Magical Warrior